machta/Alenka/README.md

 ### Requirments
 * git
-* Qt 5.7+ (gcc/MSVC and QtCharts module)
+* Qt 5.8 (gcc/MSVC and QtCharts module)
 * g++ or Microsoft Visual C++ 2015 compiler
 * OpenCL 1.1
-* OpenGL 2.0 plus some extensions from OpenGL 3.0
+* OpenGL 2.0 and some extensions from OpenGL 3.0

 On Debian-like systems you can use: `sudo apt install git cmake-gui build-essential`

 Install Qt via the installer on their website.
-Select the "Qt 5.7 msvc2015 64/32-bit" package for Windows or "Desktop gcc 64/32-bit" for Linux.
+Select the "Qt 5.8 msvc2015 64/32-bit" package for Windows, or "Desktop gcc 64/32-bit" for Linux.
+Also select the "QtCharts" module.

 MSVC compiler can be acquired by installing Visual C++ Build Tools 2015.
 Choose "Custom Installation", and uncheck all options but "Windows 8.1 SDK".
 If you already have Visual